AutoGraphAD: Unsupervised network anomaly detection using Variational Graph Autoencoders: Experimental Results

 For training the Anomal-E dataset we used the hyperparameters present in the GitHub's repository.
 These were verified to be the same hyperparameters as those mentioned in the original paper \cite{Caville_2022}.

 For AutoGraphAD, we have run multiple versions of our architecture.
 We have run different versions with different upgrades to evaluate which yields the best results.
-A summary of the different settings we used can be found in Table \ref{tab:VGAE-hyper}.
+We relied on Edge Index accuracy to select the best version of our model.